How to get information about a mutual society, including addresses, annual returns, rules and mergers.

 You can get information by:

-- Searching the Mutuals Public Register to see if the document is available online and downloading it for free.
+- searching the Mutuals Public Register to see if the document is available online and downloading it for free.

-- If you can’t find the document, contact the society.
+- contacting the society if you can’t find the document.

 How to pay